Peru reopens Machu Picchu for a Japanese tourist who waited for seven months

 “This is so amazing!” he said in a video recorded from the mountaintop and published by local authorities, according to Reuters.
 “Thank you!"

-Machu Picchu’s initial reopening date in July had to be delayed, as a spike in novel coronavirus cases saw Peru assume the grim mantle of the nation with the world’s highest number of coronavirus deaths per capita.
-The country of 32 million has recorded more than 850,000 cases and some 33,350 deaths.
+Machu Picchu’s initial reopening date in July was delayed, as a spike in novel coronavirus cases saw Peru become the nation with the world’s highest number of coronavirus deaths per capita.
+The country of 32 million has recorded more than 850,000 cases and 33,350 deaths.

 The site is expected to begin admitting visitors at reduced capacity at some point next month, as the country opens gradually to foreign travelers amid a decline in the number of new cases.
 Before the pandemic, an estimated 1.4 million jobs depended on the tourism industry.